 Water is a precious resource.
-To ensure we have sufficient water to meet the needs of all our consumers and put less stress on local water sources and the environment, we encourage consumers to take the following steps:
+To ensure we have sufficient water to meet the needs of all our consumers and put less stress on local water sources and the environment, we encourage consumers to take the following steps, which can also lower your water bill:

-- Fix dripping faucets and leaky toilets. - Run dishwashers and washing machines with full loads. - > Turn the water off when you brush your teeth or shave. - Install water-efficient appliances; look for the WaterSense label. - Water your lawn and plants in the early morning or later in the evening. - Use a broom to clean outdoor areas instead of a hose.
+- Fix dripping faucets and leaky toilets. - ▶ Run dishwashers and washing machines with full loads. - ▶ Turn the water off when you brush your teeth or shave. - ▶ Install water-efficient appliances; look for the WaterSense label. - Water your lawn and plants in the early morning or later in the evening. - Use a broom instead of a hose to clean outdoor areas.